Champii/Nodulator/README.md

 By order of priority

+- Paginated Resource
 - When cache expire, remove correspondant Watcher /!\
+- Inherit associations (care for abstract Resources)
 - Remove an existing route easely
 - Better query on Resource (gt, gte, lt, lte, not, range, ...)
 - Migration system
 - Auto wrap new methods in `Resource`
-- SchemaProperty type optional to just check the presence
 - Association Polymorphism
 - Watch a specific field
 - Relations not only based on id but on every property types
-- Internal property that isnt sent to the client by default
 - Persistant sessions in Console
 - 'Unique' field
 - 0bject OwnRoute that perform from logged user (/api/1/player or /api/1/tasks for exemple)
 - Decentralize modules config
 - Scaling (cluster, distributed bus)
 - Split Resource into smaller Classes
-- List return a resource that can act on each item (Set, Add, ...)
+- List return a resource that can act on each item (Set, Add, ...) ( Extend Array ? )
 - Better tests
-  - Promise instead of Id in Create()
   - Request
-  - Watch
-  - Catch/Then
   - Multi Driver fetch/list
   - Db
     - SqlMem